tybottorff/bottorffdocs/notes/literature_notes.md

  - **CDR1-2 contact MHC and CDR3 contacts peptide is the general rule, but CDR1α also contacts peptide and CDR3β doesn't contact peptide too much**
 ## Diversity meaures
  - richness refers to number of unique TCR sequences, evenness refers to distribution spectrum of these TCR sequences (relative abundances)
- - diversity relates to level of uncertainty that TCR sequence sorted from reportoire would belong to a certain T cell clone (unique TCR sequence)
+ - diversity relates to level of uncertainty that TCR sequence sorted from reportoire would belong to a certain T cell clone (unique TCR sequence), very diverse indicating a high uncertainty that random TCR seq would come from a randomly selected T cell in pool
+ - effective number of species i.e. Hill number yields effective number of distinct clonotypes (# of equally abundant seqs that would produce given diversity value), derived by summing all frequencies of sequences and the nraising to (1/(1-α)) power?
+ - α sets sensitivity of diversity index to species abundances in system, when α = 0 all species are weighted equally so diversity = richness (# of unique sequences, independent of/ignore abundances)
- - Shannon entropy: order (α) of 1, 0 means monoclonal, max (log of number of unique sequences) means evenely distributed TCR sequences, encounters higher variation upon addition of low frequency clones than Gini-Simpson index
+ - Shannon entropy: order (α) of 1, negative sum of (frequency of seq * log of frequency of seq), 0 means monoclonal, max (log of number of unique sequences) means evenely distributed TCR sequences, encounters higher variation upon addition of low frequency clones than Gini-Simpson index and is more sensitive to undersampling than Gini coefficient
+ - Gini coefficinet: rangs from 0 (max diversity, equal abundance) to 1 (high clonality of 1 sequence)
  - Gini-Simpson index: order (α) of 2, 0 means monoclonal, 1 means polyclonal with equivalent representation of all clones, barely affected by increasing number of unique TCRs in repertoire (unlike Shannon entropy)
- - Pielou's index (evenness measure): clonal evenness refers to clonal diversity, 1 - Pielou's index is often used and here 0 means maximally diverse and 1 means monoclonal
+ - Pielou's index (evenness measure): clonal evenness refers to clonal diversity, 1 - Pielou's index is often used and here 0 means maximally diverse and 1 means monoclonal (very affected by undersampling i.e. unseen TCR seq issue as not all from population analyzed)
  - Gini coefficient: inequality measure, distinct from Gini-Simpson index, 0 means maximal diversity, high value means monoclonal
 # T cell repertoire diversity: friend or foe for protective antitumor response?
  - **CD3 is signal transducing subunit for TCR**